deWladimir/Lab01/README.md

 ![calculator](https://user-images.githubusercontent.com/64546283/130186925-e31f144e-c527-4b35-bf90-101dfed5807f.png)
 # Lab01
 This is some sort of calculating table written in C# using Windows forms.
 You can calculate some commmon expressions, also there is a feature to use div/mod operations and to reference to some other cells and use their values in a current expression.
 In addition, there is mmin/mmax functions which return the minimum/maximum value of list.
+Using 'File' button you can save current table or upload an existing.
 Two screenshots are attached so you can better understand what this app is about.